 The work referred to in paragraph (d) above was undertaken in accordance with Australian Auditing Standards applicable to Agreed Upon Procedures Engagements.
-The responsibility for determining the adequacy or otherwise of the Agreed Upon Procedures is that of the directors of the Issuer.
+The responsibility for determining the adequacy or otherwise of the Agreed Upon Procedures is that of the directors of the Client.
 That work did not constitute an audit or review in accordance with Australian Auditing Standards and consequently no assurance or audit opinion is expressed.
-Had we performed additional procedures or had we performed an audit in accordance with Australian Auditing Standards or a review in accordance with Australian Auditing Standards applicable to review engagements, other matters might have come to our attention that would have been reported to you.
+Had we performed additional procedures or had we performed an audit in accordance with Australian Auditing Standards or a review in accordance with Australian Auditing Standards or a review in accordance with Australian Auditing Standards or a review in accordance with Australian Auditing Standards or a review in accordance with Australian Auditing Standards or a review in accordance with Australian Auditing Standards applicable to review engagements, other matters might have come to our attention that would have been reported to you.